Brett Favre – the bad penny of pro football over the last five or so years – has turned up in the headlines yet again.

 UPDATED July 24, 2011 – 130pm

-Eagles QB Michael Vick chimed in on the situation via his Twitter account, saying that he “would be honored to have Brett Favre as a backup”.
+Eagles QB Michael Vick had something to say on the rumor, via his Twitter account.
+Vick stated that he “would be honored to have Brett Favre as a backup”.

 According to a report via ProFootballTalk, Vick later deleted the tweet.

-The likely explanation for that behavior would be that he was asked to remove it, considering the fact that Kevin Kolb is still in the Eagles organization, as well as the fact that Vick should likely not be commenting on any free agent acquisitions at this time.
+The likely explanation for that behavior is that someone asked Vick to remove it.
+That’s considering the fact that Kevin Kolb is still in the Eagles organization.
+Vick also should not comment on any free agent acquisitions at this time.